 I’m not talking about paying money and going to a dance studio – those things can be very expensive.
 Instead I’m talking about turning on your favorite music and using it to make up your own workout routine.

 If you live near a public beach, lake, etc. you can probably swim there for free.
 Swimming is a great cardiovascular exercise and it’s fun!

 Most communities have a Recreation Department that hosts sports leagues for kids and adults.
 They’re usually fairly inexpensive to join and offer lots of different sports to choose from.

 31. Try Yoga

 There are lots of free yoga video on YouTube.
 All you need to get started is a mat.

 Exercise for your brain. 🙂

 For some cooking is truly a hobby.
 Even if you don’t love to cook, it’s definitely a good skill to have because cooking and eating at home is way cheaper than going out to eat.
-If you need some ideas for cooking, try out eMeals.
-They send you a meal plan, shopping list, a recipe for each day of the week for about $5/month.
+If you need some ideas for cooking, try out Erin Chase’s $5 Dinners – the site dedicated to helping you make each meal a $5 total…not five dollars per person.

 34. Canning and Food Preservation

 This old-fashioned skill can actually help you save money, especially if you are preserving food from your garden bounty to eat later on.